carlsmith/coffeeshop/docs/intro.md

 # CoffeeShop

+CoffeeShop is a simple, but capable, CoffeeScript shell.
+It is designed to be easy to use by people new to programming, but powerful too.

-CoffeeShop's a novel, HTML5 shell.
-It has a familiar interface, a command line and editor, but instead of just spitting out strings, you can interact with anything your browser can render.
+It has a familiar interface, a command line and text editor, but instead of just outputting strings like a terminal would, it can potentially output anything your browser can render.

-CoffeeShop uses GitHub Gist to let you share stuff, and there's a hosted version of the shell running in 'gallery mode' ~ so it has no persistency.
-You can use it to share your gists as little web apps, a bit like JSFiddle, but more romantic.

-You can also clone a gist and use it in your own shell, but you need to trust it as it'll then have access to your own shell's internals.

-## Why CoffeeScript

-CoffeeScript is a modern, highly expressive language that compiles to JavaScript, but doesn't try to replace JavaScript; it's the zen of JavaScript.
-Nothing from CoffeeScript exists at runtime; it's a direct translation.
-You use the same libraries and APIs and it's the same runtime.
-The only difference is that you now have a much more elegant language to express yourself with.

-For hacking a browser, the best language you can use is the subset of JavaScript that CoffeeScript sugars, but the syntax of JavaScript doesn't fit the programming style.
-CoffeeScript was literally made for it.

-CoffeeScript syntax is also pretty much ideal for interactive programming.
-Having light syntax with optional delimiters and significant whitespace, and where everything's an expression, is extra helpful in a shell.

----
+CoffeeShop uses gists to let you share stuff.
+There are a few different ways to share and use scripts, between users or as published scripts.

+The goal is to develop an integrated, interactive programming environment that is ideal for new programmers, while also being something that serious hackers use and contribute to.

 [Return to the Front Page](/docs/front.md)